jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 @code{.cpp}
     int get_datetime(PROXY<GetDatetimeFuture> future)
     {
-        return this->launch_commands(future, {this->write(), this->read(0, i2c::I2CFinish::FORCE_STOP)});
+        return this->launch_commands(future, {this->write(), this->read()});
     }
 @endcode
 In this code, one read and one write commands are generated and sent to the I2C Manager for execution (immediate or deferred, depending on the I2C Manager associated to the device); the write command writes all bytes from `GetDatetimeFuture`, i.e. one byte; the read command reads as many bytes as expected by `GetDatetimeFuture`, i.e. one byte.
-At the end of the I2C transaction (end of read command), a "STOP" condition is generated, releasing the I2C bus.
+Although not directly visible in this snippet, at the end of the I2C transaction (end of read command), a "STOP" condition is generated, releasing the I2C bus.
 This seems required by DS1307 device (from experiment) to release the bus between two consecutive transactions.
+This is why `DS1307` device constructor sets `auto_stop` to `true`.

 The last snippet demonstrates implementation of the synchronous API method:
 @code{.cpp}